Slevinski/slevinski.github.io/series/formal-signwriting/entries/searching-signed-text/essay.md

 - generalized forms for broader matching
 - symbol ranges for structured variation
 - coordinate ranges for bounded spatial search

+A coordinate-aware query might, for example, match a target handshape within a small tolerated coordinate range rather than requiring the handshape to appear at one exact pixel position.

 The goal is not uncontrolled fuzziness.
 The goal is flexibility that stays technical and reproducible.